-Following this review, the Diligence Provider found the information in the related loan files matched the data supplied by or on behalf of the Seller (other than certain minor discrepancies that were within the agreed upon tolerance levels set for the scope of the review).
-The Seller changed its data (including the mortgage loan tape) to match that captured by the Diligence Provider and such updated data was used to generate the related numerical information regarding the Mortgage Loans contained herein.
+Following the Data Integrity Review, the Diligence Provider found the information in the related loan files matched the data supplied by or on behalf of the Seller (other than certain minor discrepancies that were within the agreed-upon tolerance levels set for the scope of the review).
+The data (including the mortgage loan tape) includes corrections identified by the Diligence Provider and such updated data was used to generate the related numerical information regarding the Mortgage Loans contained herein, other than for one data point on 30 loans where the minor discrepancies were reviewed by the servicer, who determined that the data on the tape was correct.